d4v1d-0l4v3/tcp_qbased_bandwidth_estimation/README.md

 Date Posted in Github: June 10th 2019.

-This repository stores patches for a kernel stack implementation of Markovian Q-based alogorithm to estimate network capacity on all levels of network congestion.
-The implementation uses linux standard and non-standard methods to insert Q-based congestion estimation algorithms on the kernel stack.
+This repository stores patches for a kernel stack implementation of Markovian Q-based alogorithm to estimate network bandwidth availability under traffic congestion.
+The implementation uses linux standard and non-standard methods to insert Q-based congestion estimation algorithms on the tcp kernel stack.

-Currently, this repo contains kernel patches and example code extracted from the listed kernel patches for user inspection.
+Currently, this repo contains kernel patches and example code extracted from the same listed kernel patches for readers inspection.
 The kernel patches are targeted for a custom Freescale mpc8377 power-pc running a kernel 3.12.38 in order to use the offload timestamp capabilitties of the power-pc gianfar-named ethernet controller.

-This work was performed to determine the feasibility of Markov queue theory to estimate bandwidth capacity under any level of network congestion.
+This work was performed to determine the feasibility of Markov queue theory to estimate capacity and available bandwidth under any level of network congestion.